hisschemoller/volca-freesound/README.md

 - The progress bar shows the percentage of transfer that is done.

 On the Volca Sample
-- The display shows the word 'data' to indicate it's receiving the sound.
+- The display shows the word 'data' to indicate it's receiving sample data.
-- The various LEDs on the interface pulse while transferring.
+- The various LEDs on the interface pulsate while transferring.